oagudo/outbox/README.md

 # Outbox Pattern

-This project provides a simple, modular implementation of the **Transactional Outbox Pattern**.
+Simple library for [**Transactional Outbox Pattern**](https://microservices.io/patterns/data/transactional-outbox.html) in Go

-It is designed to be easily adaptable to any relational database (such as PostgreSQL, MySQL, CockroachDB, etc.) and any message broker (including Kafka, NATS, RabbitMQ, and more).
+Designed to work with any relational database (such as PostgreSQL, MySQL, CockroachDB, etc.) and any message broker (including Kafka, NATS, RabbitMQ, and more).

-The outbox pattern ensures reliable event publishing by storing messages in a database table as part of your application's local transaction.
-A separate process then reads these messages and publishes them to your chosen message broker, guaranteeing consistency between your database and your event stream.

 ## Key Features